archiecobbs/median-cache/README.md

 First note that updating `dupLo` and `dupHi` may require iterating through an arbitrarily large number of duplicate values.

-To see why, suppose we didn't keep track of `dupLo` and `dupHi`, and were tracking the following data set:
+To see why, suppose we didn't keep track of `dupLo` and `dupHi`, and were tracking a data set where the middle half of values were all the same:
 ```
                                          lo  hi
     ┏━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┓